babicb/babicb.github.io/teaching.md

   - "/img/pasadena.jpg" : "South Pasadena, photo by Nevena Novakovic (2018)"-->
 <!---Here you will find information about my teaching experience and graphical summaries of quantitative student feedback.-->

 At the University of Hong Kong, my tenure stream appointment is in the Department of Philosophy, the Institute of Data Science and (by courtesy) the Faculty of Law.
 I teach courses across all three departments.
-In Philosophy, I teach core foundations courses for MA PPE students (PHIL 7101), and MA AIES (PHIL 7010) students.
+In Philosophy, I teach core foundations courses for MA PPE students (PHIL 7101), and MA AIES (PHIL 7001 and PHIL 7010) students.
 In Data Science, I teach a research oriented PhD course on ethical dimensions of machine learning and artificial intelligence (DATA 8013).
 And in Law, I teach an LLB course on law and ethics of artificial intelligence (LLAW 3065).

 At the University of Toronto, I taught Bayesian Statistics (STA 365), Statistics Ethics and Law (STA 2052), Ethics of Data Science (PHL 377) and a philosophy of science graduate seminar (PHL 2223).